neil7057/pjl_host_system/README.md

 -   #### Footer Contact Information

-    -   The 'Contact_us' link directs to teh contact us webpage with a form and further contact details (phone, address, email).
+    -   The 'Contact_us' link directs to the contact us webpage with a form and further contact details (phone, address, email).

 ### Bugs and Fixes